PHoogestraat/Where-Did-My-Bike-Go-/README.md

 ![bike_time_day.png](IMAGES/bike_time_day.png)

-Contrasting bike and car theft over the same period demonstrates a possible seasnol pattern that may be useful for modeling data.
+Contrasting bike and car theft over the same period demonstrates a possible seasnal pattern that may be useful for modeling data.

 ![comparison.png](IMAGES/comparison.png)